galaxyproject/galaxy-cloudman-playbook/README.md

 uploaded to S3.
 It is often desirable (and necessary) to do double check that tools installed properly and repair any failed ones.
 In that case, after we've made the changes, we can just create the archive and upload it to the object store.
-To achieve this, rerun the above command with `--tags "filesystem".
+To achieve this, rerun the above command with `--tags "filesystem"`.

 #### galaxyFS as a volume
 After you have launched an instance, go to CloudMan's Admin page and add a